Lucifer0885/Codex-of-Dracania-dev/docs/INVENTORY_SYSTEM.md

 # Inventory Management System

-This inventory management system provides a complete solution for managing inventory slots with lock/unlock functionality and local storage persistence.
+This inventory management system provides a complete solution for managing inventory slots with lock/unlock functionality and config-based persistence.

+## Recent Changes ✨

+### Migration from localStorage to Electron Config System

+- Inventory data now stored in `~/.dso-utils/config.json`
+- Better cross-platform reliability and structured data storage
+- Single source of truth for all app configuration
+- Maintains same user experience with improved backend

 ## Features

 - ✅ **Lock/Unlock Slots**: Click on any inventory slot to lock or unlock it
 - ✅ **Visual Feedback**: Locked slots have a red border and lock icon
-- ✅ **Local Storage**: All lock states persist across app restarts
+- ✅ **Config Storage**: All lock states persist in Electron config file
 - ✅ **Multiple Tabs**: Supports 9 inventory tabs (8 regular + 1 premium)
 - ✅ **Grid Layout**: 4 rows × 7 columns per tab (28 slots per tab)
 - ✅ **Lock Counter**: Shows total locked slots with clear all option